lilinmail0523/IRIE-term-project2018/README.md

 ![BM25 result b](https://github.com/lilinmail0523/IRIE-term-project2018/blob/master/image/BM25Resultb.png)

- In this project, results told that the smaller the k1 and b, the better the MAP.
+Results told that the smaller the k1 and b, the better the MAP.
+The constant K1 controlled the saturation speed of terms, and K1 could be larger when lots of different terms appear in a work.
+There was less likelihood of high saturation speeds in this task because the length of questions and comments was short.
+The constant b was affected by the specificity of one document.
+If the documents were highly specific in a certain field like this question-answering task, the constant would be lower to get higher performance.

 ## LDA

-In LDA, each word is viewed as a mixture of various topics.
-We can assign each word a set of topics probability via LDA.
-To acquire document topics vectors, we can use word topics to deal with it.
-Finding a proper way to convert word topics to documents/quires topics is viewed as hard work.
-In this project, we apply two approaches (average, tf-idf) to do so.
+LDA is a kind of topic model which is applied to estimate the relevance between the queries and documents by unsupervised learning of topic distribution.
+One document is represented by a vector of the probability distribution of topics, and one topic consists of the probability distribution of words.
+In this project, because the length of questions and comments were too short, the word topic was used rather than document topic, and the topic of questions and comments were accumulated by words topic multiplied by its frequency or tf-idf weight.
+Finally, the similarity was evaluated by cosine similarity and L2 distance.

 Average: term topic * term **frequency** in documents/queries and sum up to obtain documents/queries topic scores.